Christian Eating Disorder Recovery

 Anorexia became many things to me – an attempt to control things in my life, a steady companion, something to do, and something to focus on so I could avoid feeling my emotions.
 It also became something that gripped me against my control, consumed my thoughts, drove my unhealthy behaviors and filled me with guilt and shame.

 On top of all of everything else, anorexia also became an incredibly poor substitute to fill the space in my heart that I had previously allowed God to fill.
 In essence, I chose the eating disorder over Him.
-I'm not suggesting that others with eating disorders have done the same, because I honestly don't believe that, but it was that way for me.
+I’m not suggesting that others with similar disorders have done the same, because I honestly don’t believe that, but it was that way for me.

-Even after what I'd done, God still chose to pursue me.
+Even after what I’d done, God still chose to pursue me.
 Somehow I could hear His voice and sense His presence again.
 He told me He loved me, and I could sense that He was near and watching over me.
 At first, of course, I resisted Him.
 In my mind, it was too little, too late.
-But that didn't stop Him from continuing to reach out to me.
+But that didn’t stop God from continuing to reach out to me.

 Over time, I warmed up to the Lord again, slowly, and one step at a time.
 It was a tender time in my relationship with God that I will never forget.
 Even though I felt hesitant to trust Him again, He patiently waited for that trust.
 Even though I had doubted His love for a time, He continued to demonstrate His love for me in how He drew me back to Himself.
 Even though I’d been so angry with Him, He saw right through that anger to my hurting heart and gently healed it.
 I later wrote a poem about this time in my life that you can find on the Coming Back to the Lord page.

 Eventually, I allowed God to have a greater role in my recovery.
 And when, after a very long relapse, I decided to fight the eating disorder one more time, I even relinquished my recovery experience to Him.
-That made all the difference as, step-by-step, He reminded me of truth to replace the lies that had been in charge in my life for far too long, and He strengthened me to continue moving forward in my recovery even when I felt weary.
+That made all the difference as, step-by-step, He reminded me of truth to replace the lies that had been in charge in my life for far too long.
+And He strengthened me to continue moving forward in my recovery even when I felt weary.
 Ultimately, He freed me of the eating disorder I had previously chosen over Him.

 Perhaps you’ve been thinking about God and wondering if you would like to pursue a personal relationship with Him.
 If this is something you’d like to learn more about, please continue reading.